camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 # Purpose
 Research Question: "Does high-intensity resistance training result in a statistically significant higher frequency of progressive overload compared to high-volume?"

-I will use Logistic Regression during this process.
+To answer this question, I will use Logistic Regression.
+This statistical model is the ideal choice because the outcome I want to predict—whether a workout resulted in a personal record (Prog_Overload = 1) or not (Prog_Overload = 0)—is a binary, yes/no event.
+Logistic Regression will allow me to determine if the training style (Intensity) has a significant effect on the probability of this outcome occurring.

 # Definitions
 Progressive Overload is involves gradually increasing the weight, frequency, or intensity of your workouts over time to challenge your body and promote strength gains